 Val Thorens has always had quite a good offer for beginners simply because its high altitude means that all season long it’s very convenient for first-timers to get on the nursery slopes without the hassle that can be the case at older, lower altitude resorts.

-However, the resort moved its services for beginners up another notch in 2009-10 when it spent 1.5 million Euros on what it describes as a 40 hectare ‘cocoon’ for beginners complete with the latest state-of-the-art roof-covered conveyor lifts, providing very easy uplift on the slopes with the luxury of weather protection if it’s snowing.
+However, the resort moved its services for beginners up another notch a few years ago when it spent 1.5 million Euros on what it describes as a 40 hectare ‘cocoon’ for beginners complete with the latest state-of-the-art roof-covered conveyor lifts, providing very easy uplift on the slopes with the luxury of weather protection if it’s snowing.
 The conveyors also make the Cascades chairlift more accessible, getting first timers to their first green and blue slopes more easily.

-Val Thorens has also got round another problem faced by beginners who learn to ski in the world’s biggest resorts – that they may have to pay a high cost for a lift ticket, compared to that of a small resort, despite the fact they’re unlikely to use a fraction of the lifts and runs.
+Val Thorens has also got round another problem faced by beginners who learn to ski in the world’s biggest resorts – that they may have to pay a high cost for a lift ticket, compared to that of a small resort, despite the fact they’re unlikely to make use of many of the lifts and runs.
 Val Thorens has created a special pass for beginners offering access to nine ski lifts at 50% off the regular day pass rate.

 The numbers speak for themselves really – more than 200 blue and red runs from your slopeside ski accommodation.
 Some 600km of piste.
 180 lifts to get you back up the slopes.
 More than 1,900m of vertical between the top and the bottom of the ski lifts in the 3 Valleys.
 Runs up to 12km long.
 There’s simply no bigger lift-served area on earth and no-one better suited to enjoy it all than a regular recreational skier like you and I.